 How to Prevent Window Condensation

-Condensation occurs when moisture in the air settles on a cooler surface.
-We see normal condensation in numerous ways every day, like:
+Window Condensation occurs when moisture in the air settles on a cooler surface.
+We see condensation happen normally every day, in situations like:

-- Steam from your shower condensing on your bathroom mirror
+- Shower steam condensing on your bathroom mirror

-- Humid air condensing on your glass because of iced tea on a hot day
+- Humid air condensing on your glass of iced tea on a hot day

 - Eyeglasses fogging up when you walk into a warm house on a cold day

+Not necessarily.
 More often than not, condensation or fogging on your windows does not indicate a problem with your windows.
-In some cases, it may actually indicate that your energy-efficient windows are doing their job.
-Identifying the cause of window condensation can also help you manage your home more efficiently overall.
+In some cases, it may actually indicate that your energy-efficient windows are doing their job!
+Identifying the cause of window condensation can also help you manage your home’s performance and energy efficiency.

 What does that mean?
 In some cases, excess indoor humidity is normal.
-But a constant high-humidity environment can lead to mold growth on wood framing and drywall, and poor indoor air quality, both of which can lead to health problems.
+But constant high humidity can lead to mold growth on wood framing and drywall, and cause poor indoor air quality, both of which can lead to health problems.

 Here are a few causes of excess indoor humidity and what you can do about it: